What counselling can help with:

 (Rogers, 1980, pp. 160-1)

 Counselling can offer us a time just for ourselves to focus on what is unsettling, puzzling, disturbing, frustrating or frightening.
-If we are confused and stuck, going over and over the same difficulties in our head, counselling can offer a chance to externalise these thoughts and explore the feelings and personal meanings.
+If we are confused and stuck, going over and over the same difficulties in our head, counselling can offer a chance to externalise these thoughts and explore the feelings and aim to uncover personal meanings.

-I can help you make sense of the confusion so you can make some order out of the muddle.
+I can help you make sense of the confusion and help you see who you are and who you can become.
 I can help you gain clarity of what is the root of the problem and what might be keeping the problem going in the present.

 “In my early professional years, I was asking the question: How can I treat, or cure, or change this person?
 Now I would phrase the question in this way: How can I provide a relationship which this person may use for his own personal growth?”